Creamy, cheesy vegan baked spaghetti squash casserole with mushrooms is the healthy comfort food recipe you've been looking for.

 - Increase the oven to 400°F.

-- Meanwhile, in a large nonstick skillet, heat 1 tbsp butter over medium heat.
+- Meanwhile, in a large nonstick skillet, heat 1 tablespoon butter over medium heat.
 When hot, add the onion and garlic and sweat until translucent, adjusting the heat as necessary to avoid burning.

 - Add the mushrooms to the skillet with the onions and cook until the mushrooms release their moisture, 8-10 minutes.
 Season with salt and pepper.

-- Heat the remaining 1 tbsp butter in a small saucepan over medium heat.
+- Heat the remaining 1 tablespoon butter in a small saucepan over medium heat.
 Add the nut milk and bring to a simmer.
-Reduce heat to low and add the flour, 1 tbsp at a time, whisking constantly, until thickened.
+Reduce heat to low and add the flour, 1 tablespoon at a time, whisking constantly, until thickened.

-- Stir in the nutritional yeast, nutmeg, thyme leaves, ½ tsp salt and a pinch of pepper.
+- Stir in the nutritional yeast, nutmeg, thyme leaves, ½ teaspoon salt and a pinch of pepper.
 Remove the sauce from the heat.

 - Transfer the vegetables to the prepared baking dish.
 Sprinkle the remaining breadcrumbs and cheese evenly over the spaghetti squash.

 - Bake for 8-10 minutes, or until golden on top and heated through.
 If the cheese isn’t well melted, cover the dish with aluminum foil and bake for 2-3 minutes more.

 Keywords: vegan spaghetti squash casserole